ietf-homenet-wg/ietf-homenet-hna/draft-ietf-homenet-front-end-naming-delegation.md

 # HNA Security Policies {#sec-cpe-sec-policies}

-The HNA as hidden primary processes only a limited message exchanges.
+The HNA as hidden primary processes only a limited message exchanges on it's WAN interface(s).
 This should be enforced using security policies - to allow only a subset of DNS requests to be received by HNA.

-The HNA, as Hidden Primary SHOULD drop any DNS queries from the home network -- as opposed to return DNS errors.
+The Hidden Primary Server on the HNA differs the regular authoritative server for the home network due to:

-This could be implemented via port binding and/or firewall rules.
-The precise mechanism deployed is out of scope of this document.
+Interface Binding:
+: the Hidden Primary Server will almost certainly listen on the WAN Interface, whereas a regular Homenet Authoritative Servers would listen on the internal home network interface.

+Limited exchanges:
+: the purpose of the Hidden Primary Server is to synchronize with the DM, not to serve any zones to end users, or the public Internet.
+This results in a limited number of possible exchanges (AXFR/IXFR) with a small number of IP addresses and an implementation SHOULD enable filtering policies: it should only respond to queries that are required to do zone transfers.
+That list includes SOA queries and AXFR/IXFR queries.

-The HNA SHOULD drop any packets arriving on the WAN interface that are not issued from the DM  -- as opposed to server as an Homenet Authoritative Server exposed on the Internet.
+The HNA SHOULD drop any packets arriving on the WAN interface that are not issued from the DM.

-Only TLS packet or potentially some DNS packets ( see XoT) packets SHOULD be allowed.

-The HNA SHOULD NOT send DNS messages other than DNS NOTIFY query, SOA response, IXFR response or AXFR responses.
-The HNA SHOULD reject any incoming messages other than DNS NOTIFY response, SOA   query, IXFR query or AXFR query.

 # Public Homenet Reverse Zone {#sec-reverse}